 QR codes might have become very popular in the last few years, but they’ve been around for longer than you might think.
 In fact, they were invented to solve an inventory problem.

-In fact, a UK and US survey from September 2020 showed that 37.7% of respondents had scanned a QR in a restaurant, bar, or café, in the previous six months.
-Meanwhile, 37.3% had scanned one at a retailer, and 31.8% on a consumer product.
+In fact, a UK and US survey from September 2020 showed that 37.7% of respondents had scanned a QR in a restaurant, bar, or café in the previous six months.
+Meanwhile, 37.3% had scanned one at a retailer and 31.8% on a consumer product.

-QR code vs barcode for inventory management
+QR codes vs. barcodes for inventory management

 Before starting to use a barcode system, it’s a good idea to decide which type of barcodes suit your business best.